-We are on the cusp of a technological avalanche, where artificial intelligence and augmented reality are starting to become a part of our daily lives.
-For this reason, software development is one of the biggest areas for which you can claim R&D Tax Credits.
+The world is on the cusp of a technological avalanche, where artificial intelligence and augmented reality are rapidly becoming part of our daily lives.
+For this reason, software development is packed with possibilities when it comes to claiming lucrative R&D Tax Credits.

 - Are the activities systematic, investigative or experimental?

 - Are the activities being carried out in an approved field of science or technology?

 - Do the activities achieve Revenue’s definition of R&D?